Email FacebookTwitterMenu burgerClose thin

 7. Real Estate Investment Trusts (REITs)

+Publicly traded real estate investment trusts (REITs) own income-producing real estate or mortgages and must distribute 90% of taxable profits as shareholder dividends, some of which may be paid monthly.
 It’s much easier to buy and own REIT shares than to purchase and manage individual properties yourself.
 REITs also provide risk-reducing diversification but are vulnerable to real estate cycles and interest rates.

 8. Business Ownership

-Starting, buying or investing in a small business can provide reliable monthly income in the form of dividends paid to the owner or, if you are actively involved, a salary.
+Starting, buying or investing in a small business can provide reliable monthly income in the form of dividends paid to the owner or, if you’re actively involved, a salary.
 Business ownership offers potential for income and price appreciation that rivals almost any other investment.
 However, investments in the business are generally highly illiquid, carry considerable risk and may call for substantial expertise, effort and patience.

 Bottom Line